 Challenges of Moving to Instant Payments Systems

 Although there’s a strong drive and desire for instant payments, evolution can have downsides.
-When moving to an instant payments system, it’s important to consider key factors including whether customers will pay for it, if the investment is worth it, how systems will work together, and can it be made secure enough.
+When moving to an instant payments system, it’s important to consider key factors.
+Will customers will pay for it?
+Is the investment is worth it?
+How will systems work together?
+Can it be made secure?

 Will Consumers Want to Pay?

 It’s likely that instant payments will be a premium service.
 There’s no clear indication that consumers will want to pay for that privilege.
-Suppliers or businesses may be willing to pay a small premium to get their money faster, however, as is the case with Square’s instant deposit.
+Suppliers or businesses may be willing to pay a small premium to get their money faster.
+This is the case with Square’s instant deposit.

 Is the Investment Cost Worth It?

 The banks will need to pay the cost and make an investment in faster infrastructure, and that cost is likely to be significant.
 Is there a good business case for investing that money if there’s not a clear way to recoup it?
-The implementation is going to be challenging as the instant payments system will need to integrate with and work alongside traditional payment systems.
+The implementation will be challenging.
+Tthe instant payments system will need to integrate with and work alongside traditional payment systems.

 Will Faster Systems Work with Other Payment Systems and Countries?

 Instant payment systems will need to work with other payment infrastructure and across international borders.
 Standardization will be a necessary part of delivering instant payments in an increasingly global financial system.
-But standardization isn’t always a given in the payments industry, and there’s no reason to think that it would come automatically with instant payments.
+But standardization isn’t always a given, and there’s no reason to think that it would come automatically with instant payments.

 Can Banks Provide Fast, Secure Risk Reduction and Fraud Prevention Technologies?

 Fraud already costs banks, businesses, and card processors dearly.
-Alongside instant payments there needs to be more investment in robust fraud detection capabilities to reduce risks to banks, consumers, and businesses.
-Many businesses don’t take advantage of all the existing anti-fraud tools, and it’s likely that trend would continue with instant payments.
+Alongside instant payments, there needs to be more investment in robust fraud detection capabilities to reduce risks to banks, consumers, and businesses.
+However, many businesses don’t take advantage of all the existing anti-fraud tools, and it’s likely that trend would continue with instant payments.

 It’s a Case of “When” Not “If” for Instant Payments

 Despite the possible drawbacks, the impetus behind instant payments is already here.
-Over the next few months and years we’ll likely see adoption across the whole financial industry with big benefits for consumers and vendors.
+Over the next few years we’ll see adoption across the whole financial industry.
 Instant payments are a huge technical challenge, but the drivers behind them and the desire for everything to move faster makes the adoption almost inevitable.